mrnyby/fivel/README.md

 ### Game Saving

-Game progress is saved every time you submit a guess.
-Refresh the page without losing your work, and worry not about accidentally replaying games you've already completed.
+Game progress is saved in your browser cache every time you submit a guess.
+Refresh the page without losing your work, and don't worry about accidentally replaying games you've already completed.

 **Note:** Progress is saved by game ID and word.
 For example, any history relating to `gameId=42, word=BEACH` will be treated separately from `gameId=43, word=BEACH`.